Grafrajohn/GrahamArt/_posts/2020-04-01-people-watching-hull.markdown

 * quietness in order not to disrupt the essential musing
 * good windows to maximise observational potential

+In my view a public house is not a good venue for people watching.
+These venues are noisy and alcohol is not the ideal beverage for relaxed observation.
+However, you may feel differently about this.

 {% include image.html url="https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1585740485/blog/2017-09-14_13-05-43_833.jpg" description="Ideal location of a people watching venue - good view of thoroughfares" %}

 Having located an ideal venue, one needs to accessorise oneself for people watching.
 Ideal accessories are dependent on taste, but for me always include coffee and cake.
 Fortunately Hull is well served with places which can provide these in a comfortable and peaceful setting next to a good window.

 {% include image.html url="https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1585301087/blog/B5AF2396-7490-46F8-92B8-BADC40D427DE.jpg" description="Coffee and cake - the ideal accessories for people watching" %}